MrPranav101/receipt-processor-challenge/README.md

 2. The API
 3. The business logic/ Service Layer

+## Assumptions

+1. Trim means removing the leading and trailing whitespace from the description of the item.
+Whitespaces in between will be kept.
+2. Points for time will not be reward for 2:00PM and 4:00PM but only between 2:00PM and 4:00PM.

 ## Testing
 I am using pytest for testing.
 To run the tests run `python -m pytest` in the root directory of the project (given you have python and the dependencies installed).

+Even if you don't run the tests, I would recommend looking at the tests to see what I am testing and my assumptions.

 ## Logging